-- Include an itinerary indicating all the activities while in Canada.
+- Include an itinerary showing all the activities while in Canada.

-- Proof that demonstrates good ties to the applicants’ home country
+- Proof you have good ties with your home country

-Benefits of a Business Visitor Visa in CanadaOnce you hold a Business Visitor Visa, you are free to travel across all of Canada during the time of your visa.
-Then, if you have family or friends, you can visit them and explore Canada’s life and nature.
-Also, as long as you are in Canada with a Business Visitor Visa, you can participate in business sessions, go to trade shows, meet with clients, attend conferences, and pursue lucrative business opportunities.Overall, during the time of your visa, you are free to travel across Canada and participate in business activities without requiring a work permit.
-Also, you may explore all the options you have to extend your visa in Canada.
+Benefits of a Business Visitor Visa in CanadaOnce you hold a Business visitor visa, you are free to travel across Canada during the time of your permit.
+So, if you have family or friends, you can visit them and explore Canada’s life and nature.
+Also, as long as you are in Canada with a Business Visitor Visa, you can participate in business sessions, go to trade shows, meet with clients, attend conferences, and pursue lucrative business opportunities.Overall, during the time of your visa, you are free to travel the country and participate in business activities without requiring a work permit.
+Also, if you want, you may explore options to extend your visa in Canada.
 Therefore, you can stay longer and even start thinking about pathways to start your immigration journey.

-- You won’t enter the Canadian workforce, and the stay will be less than six months.
+- You won’t enter the Canadian workforce and will stay less than six months.